Composition 1: Expository Writing

 Late papers will be dropped one half of a letter grade, and the deadline for late papers is one week after the due date.
 An F will be entered in the grade book for papers not received by the late paper deadline.
 If you have internet, printer or computer problems at home, you are responsible for going to a student computer lab on campus to print your paper.
 Excuses related to your home equipment will not be acceptable; use the facilities on campus when you have equipment or access problems at home.
 It’s also your responsibility to begin work on your essays early in order to avoid last-minute problems.

-Five ways to get help with your essay drafts: (1) For one-on-one tutoring in writing skills in general, and for help with your drafts for Essays #2, 4, 5, and 6 you are encouraged to go to the Writing Center (first floor of Bradley Hall—the Y Building).
+Six ways to get help with your essay drafts: (1) For one-on-one tutoring in writing skills in general, and for help with your drafts for Essays #2, 4, 5, and 6 you are encouraged to go to the Writing Center (first floor of Bradley Hall—the Y Building).
 (2) On days set aside for small group discussions of drafts, you will receive feedback from your classmates in your group; also, I’ll be circulating among the groups to check for drafts and to answer questions about the assignment.
 (3) You may also come to see me during my office hours.
 (4) Appendix A in the back of your textbook (347-368) contains useful information and advice on writing essays, including a brief version of MLA documentation guidelines.
 (5) You may want to participate in the Writing Center’s skills workshops, held at various times during the semester.
 The Writing Center posts schedules for Grammar Workshops plus Research/Documentation Workshops (MLA and APA) linked from their web page here: http://www.ncc.edu/programsandcourses/academic_departments/english/writingcenter/default.shtml and I will forward to the class any Writing Center announcements I receive by email.
+(6) Remember our in-class demonstrations of the NCC Library’s Information Literacy Tutorial, Parts 3-8, which guides you through how to do research in the library’s databases, how to document your sources, and how to construct your Works Cited list.
+Also on the Library’s home page (http://library.ncc.edu/ ) is a link to the complete MLA documentation formats for your Works Cited list.
+These resources are linked from my faculty home page as well.

 Small group discussions of essay drafts: On the days scheduled for group discussion, we will break into small groups (of 4-5 students each) for discussion of essay drafts.
 I will circulate among the small groups and will keep a record of each student’s preparedness.
 Each person must bring his or her draft of the upcoming essay to present to the group.
 You will read your essay draft aloud in order to share with your group the ideas you are discussing in the paper you’re working on.
 You will also describe how you did your research and where you found your source(s), if you’re working on a paper that requires research.
 Then you will participate in a discussion of your essay and ideas (and your classmates’ essays and ideas).
 Those who bring and share their essay drafts will receive credit toward the class participation grade; those who are unprepared will receive a zero for the draft.
 You will not be turning these drafts in to me; they are only for sharing and getting classmates’ feedback during the group sessions.